Atlas6174/loopstudios-landing-page-main/README.md

 I founded some usefull resources in [css-tricks](https://css-tricks.com/look-ma-no-media-queries-responsive-layouts-using-css-grid/) about responsive grids without media queries, an interesting implementation.

-This is the core from the implementation:
+This is the core of the implementation:

 ```css
 .grid {